 2. Sarojini Naidu

-Famous as Nightingale of India, Sarojini Naidu was one of the women freedom fighters in India.
-She was one of the prominent among all women freedom fighters names.
+Famous as the Nightingale of India, Sarojini Naidu was one of the women freedom fighters of India.
+She was one of the most prominent among all women freedom fighters names.
 She was an Independence activist and poet.
 Naidu was the first woman who became the governor of an Indian state and was the second woman to become a president of the Indian Nation Congress.
 In the year 1915-1918, she traveled to different cities and delivered lectures on women empowerment, social welfare.
 She played an essential role in the Civil Disobedience movement and was even jailed for raising her voice in the ‘Quit India Movement’.
 She succumbed to a heart attack in 1949.

 3. Bhikaiji Cama

 Bhikaiji Cama was one of the leading female revolutionaries in the Indian Independence Movement.
 The renowned and one of the top freedom fighters of India is also known as the Madam Cama.
 She worked for women equality and helped many orphanage girls to lead a prospering life.
 Bhikaiji belonged to the Parsi family, and her father, Sorabji Framji Patel, was an eminent member of the Parsi community.
 She participated in many national movements.

 She is one of the unsung heroes who fought for India’s Independence.
 Moolmati was a mother of Ram Prasad Bismil (a revolutionary) and played an eminent role struggle for freedom.
 She supported his son; after his death, she raised another son and supported him to join the Independence movement.
 Without her support and scarifies, Ram Prasad Bismil might not have got the courage to fight against Britishers.